SaaShup/netbox-docker-agent/README.md

 ## Settings

-go to the [nodered admin page](http://localhost:1880/nodered) to change the settings. you can define username and password via envionment variable:
+Go to the [nodered admin page](http://localhost:1880/nodered) to change the settings.
+You can define username and password via envionment variable:
 - API_USERNAME
 - API_PASSWORD (NOTE: password should be a hash of node-red admin hash-pw)
 - ADMIN_USERNAME
 - ADMIN_PASSWORD (NOTE: password should be a hash of node-red admin hash-pw)

+You can disable node-red editor by setting DISABLE_EDITOR to any value.

 ## Clean
 ```